 Here are a few delicious ways to change this dish up a bit:

 - Try adding in spinach!
 Throw in a handful or two of fresh spinach leaves when you’re cooking the shallots.
 They just need to wilt a little and then they’ll stir in perfectly.

-- Add some rotisserie chicken and it’s a complete meal in one dish.
+- Add some rotisserie chicken or sausage and it’s a complete meal in one dish.

 - Try using risotto instead of orzo.